Top tech companies like Google and Facebook let employees try out different jobs, and experts say that strategy can yield major benefits

 A bonus just for you: Click here to claim 30 days of access to Business Insider PRIME

 Google, meanwhile, has a multi-pronged approach to internal mobility.
-The company has a "bungee" target="_blank" program, in which, when an employee takes parental leave, another employee temporarily steps in to cover their responsibilities.
+The company has a "bungee" program , in which, when an employee takes parental leave, another employee temporarily steps in to cover their responsibilities.
 The employee on leave gets some peace of mind; the employee who covers for them gets to try out a new role.

 Indeed, Holmes wrote on LinkedIn that Hootsuite launched the "stretch" program after realizing that "many people were leaving because they wanted to try something new."